geschnee/ai-talkmaster/hosting_aitalkmaster.md

 In the example docker-compose files and config files in aitalkmaster-server/config we assume Ollama is running on the host machine.

-By default Ollama is only accessible from the very same host it is running on, see [FAQ](https://docs.ollama.com/faq).
+By default Ollama is only accessible from localhost, see [FAQ](https://docs.ollama.com/faq).
+[Setting the OLLAMA_HOST variable](https://docs.ollama.com/faq#how-do-i-configure-ollama-server%3F) to "0.0.0.0:11434" makes it available to all connections.
-We use the docker-compose-nginx.yml to make the Ollama available on port 11433 from the docker containers using host.docker.internal as address.

 Ollama provides a lot of [options](https://github.com/ollama/ollama/blob/main/docs/modelfile.md) for generating text responses, they can be sent to AI Talkmaster using the "options" parameter.
 This provides AI Talkmaster users more control over the behaviour.